-\textbf{Multivariate (\texttt{multivariate}):} the settings with the multivariate kernel yielded a strong peak in the top-$5\%$ probability mass for almost all settings and the mean performance in the individual results showed that the multivariate kernel outperformed the univariate kernel except on the 10- and 30-dimensional Xin-She-Yang function.
-For the benchmark functions, the multivariate kernel is one of the most dominant factors and the HPI went up as the number of evaluations increases in the low-dimensional problems.
+\textbf{Multivariate (\texttt{multivariate}):} the settings with the multivariate kernel yield a strong peak in the top-$5\%$ probability mass for almost all settings and the mean performance in the individual results shows that the multivariate kernel outperforms the univariate kernel except on the 10- and 30-dimensional Xin-She-Yang function.
+For the benchmark functions, the multivariate kernel is one of the most dominant factors and the HPI goes up as the number of evaluations increases in the low-dimensional problems.
 It matches the intuition that the multivariate kernel needs more observations to be able to exploit useful information.
-Although the multivariate kernel was not essential for HPOBench, it is recommended to use the multivariate kernel.
+Although the multivariate kernel is not essential for HPOBench, it is recommended to use the multivariate kernel.

-\textbf{Prior (\texttt{consider\_prior}):} while the settings with the prior $p_0$ yielded a strong peak in the top-$50\%$ probability mass for all the settings, it was not the case in the top-$5\%$ probability mass for the HPO benchmarks.
-For HPOBench and JAHS-Bench-201, although the settings with the prior were more likely to achieve the top-$5\%$ performance in the early stage of optimizations, the likelihood decreased over time.
+\textbf{Prior (\texttt{consider\_prior}):} while the settings with the prior $p_0$ yield a strong peak in the top-$50\%$ probability mass for all the settings, it is not the case in the top-$5\%$ probability mass for the HPO benchmarks.
+For HPOBench and JAHS-Bench-201, although the settings with the prior are more likely to achieve the top-$5\%$ performance in the early stage of optimizations, the likelihood decreases over time.
 It implies that the prior (more exploration) is more effective in the beginning.
-On the other hand, for HPOlib, the likelihood of achieving the top-$5\%$ performance was higher in the settings without the prior.
-It implies that we should reduce the prior (more exploitation) in the beginning for HPOlib.
-According to the individual results, while the performance distributions of the settings without the prior were close to uniform, those with the prior has a stronger modal.
-It means that the prior was primarily important for the top-$50\%$ as can be seen in Tables~\ref{main:experiments:tab:bench-hpi},\ref{main:experiments:tab:hpobench-hpi} as well and the settings without the prior require more careful tuning.
-Although some settings on HPOlib without the prior could outperform those with the prior, we recommend using the prior because the likelihood difference is not striking.
+On the other hand, for HPOlib, the likelihood of achieving the top-$5\%$ performance is higher in the settings without the prior.
+It implies that the prior (more exploitation) should be reduced in the beginning for HPOlib.
+According to the individual results, while the performance distributions of the settings without the prior are close to uniform, those with the prior have a stronger mode.
+It means that the prior is primarily important for the top-$50\%$ as can be seen in Tables~\ref{main:experiments:tab:bench-hpi},\ref{main:experiments:tab:hpobench-hpi} as well and the settings without the prior require more careful tuning.
+Although some settings on HPOlib without the prior outperform those with the prior, we recommend using the prior because the likelihood difference is not striking.